Food of Nepal: What the Food Is Like + 12 Traditional Nepali Dishes You Need To Try

 Meals like this Nepalese lentil curry are generally consumed twice a day on large metal platters called thalis.
 The ingredients of a dal bhat thali, such as the different vegetables and condiments and whether meat is included, vary by region.

 Dal bhat is a well balanced meal.
-It is high in protein and fibre, low in fat, and nutritious.
+It is high in protein and fibre, low in fat, nutritious, and delicious.

 Next up on this list of best foods in Nepal is the world famous momo.
 Momo is the cute little name for the Nepali bite-sized steamed dumplings.